AutomatingSciencePipeline/Monorepo/docs/docs/tutorial/usage.md

 ![postProcess](https://user-images.githubusercontent.com/23245825/223883336-350b4a7a-f85a-4763-9d52-4cfc33425e20.png)

 There is currently only one postprocessing option:
 * **Scatter Plot**: Generates a line of best fit using the data from the results of the experiment.
 The dependent and independent variables can be any of the user defined variables or constants.
-You can also use any of the headers that are defined in the TrialResults csv
+You can also use any of the headers that are defined in the TrialResults.csv.

 Clicking next will bring up the confirmation page: